Our 'Footballer Of The Week'

 and so much more...

-It is rumored that Barry once
+It is rumored that Terrell once

-Mr. Sanders has a mid-upper-lip
+Mr. Davis has a mid-upper-lip

 Black Football History Month was

-founded by Ralph Winge, D.D.S.
+founded by Ralph C. Winge, D.D.S.

 in 2025 to recognize, celebrate, and